Professional Studies Building, Room 220

 CJ 676 Thesis Supervision II (3 Credits)

-CJ 676 Thesis II (3) A continuation of CJ 675 Thesis I, this course prepares master’s students to write a thesis or develop a culminating project for the degree.
+A continuation of CJ 675 Thesis I, this course prepares master’s students to write a thesis or develop a culminating project for the degree.
 Students make connections between ideas and questions developed in all courses and focus on the design of a proposal for a thesis or project.
 Students assist in the identification and delineation of researchable topics with suggestions for appropriate methodologies.
 They review the process of writing scholarly and research reports, library research, and documentation styles.
 Students select a topic, refine it through preliminary research and meetings with faculty advisers, write a proposal/research question(s), and conduct the literature review.
-Pre-requisite: CJ 675 Thesis I.

 CJ 680 Criminal Justice Management (3 Credits)

-CJ 685 Planning in Crim Just Syst (3 Credits)
+CJ 685 Planning in the Criminal Justice System (3 Credits)

 CJ 690 Workshop in Criminal Justice Administration and Decision-Making (3 Credits)